0/SpanishAcquisition/docs/devel/general_info.rst

 Updating
 ========

-Is is crucial that all modifications which cause any changes to the user interface (whether they are changes in the GUI or changes in behaviour) are documented in the :ref:`users_guide` as they occur.
+It is crucial that all modifications which cause any changes to the user interface (whether they are changes in the GUI or changes in behaviour) are documented in the :ref:`users_guide` as they occur.
 All changes (especially internal ones not mentioned in the :ref:`users_guide`) should be documented in the :ref:`developers_guide`.

 Example applications
 ********************